ehr-lshtm/infections-frailty-VA/README.md

 ## Manuscript: Frailty progression following severe infections: a matched cohort study in US Veterans aged 65+ years

-This repository hosts the data analysis process, activities for generating publication-ready results/outputs for this study.
+This repository hosts the data analysis processes and activities for generating publication-ready results/outputs for this study.

 ### Objectives